menu

 In addition, one of the really unique and interesting things about the look and setting of the Government Center neighborhood is that it is almost entirely dominated by large apartment buildings, such as apartment complexes or high-rise apartments.
 97.6% of the residential real estate here is classified as such.
 This puts this neighborhood on the map as having a higher proportion of large apartment buildings than 99.5% of all neighborhoods in America.

-Furthermore, renter-occupied real estate is dominant in the Government Center neighborhood.
-The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 94.8%, which is higher than 98.0% of the neighborhoods in America.
-If you were to buy and live in the property you bought here, you would be almost alone in doing so.
+Furthermore, 94.8% of the real estate in the Government Center neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
 Despite all of the residential real estate here in the Government Center neighborhood, NeighborhoodScout has discovered that much of it is vacant.
 In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
 In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
 The vacancy rate here is 30.9%, which is higher than 95.1% of all U.S. neighborhoods.

 Modes of Transportation